rohannfraser/3.Getting-and-Cleaning-data/Codebook.md

 * data           - total file, including all variables
 * data_MuSigma   - File including only the mean and standard deviation variables
-* Table_Averages - Final tidy file, where the mean has been taken over all variable, split by subject and activity description
+* Table_Averages - Final tidy file, where the mean has been taken over all variable, split by subject and activity description (30 subjects * 6 activities = 180 rows).
+The output file is called averages_data.txt, and uploaded to this repository.

 ## Units of variables
 No changes where made to the units of variables compared to the original files.